-Once you have registered your company's email domain, Greenhouse will generate SPF, DKIM and MX records.
+Once you have registered your company's email domain, Greenhouse will generate SPF, DKIM, MX, and CNAME records.
 These records need to be added by whoever manages the DNS for your email domain.
 Most likely, you should be able to forward these records to someone in your IT department, and they should know what to do.

 Once those records have been added by your IT team, check the E-mail Verification page to ensure that the domain has been verified.
 Click Check DNS Records Now to receive an up-to-date status of your domain’s verification progress.

 Note: It may take up to 48 hours for DNS changes to propagate online.
 If your new domain doesn’t become Verified right away, try checking back in a couple of hours!